 Being in a road accident is already a stressful enough experience without having to go through the hassle of making an insurance claim.

-It’s just one of those things that has to be done and although there are some factors you can’t control, there are other things you can do to help make the process as stress-free as possible.
+It’s just one of those things that has to be done and although there are some factors you can’t control, there are things you can do to help make the process as stress-free as possible.

-In this guide we’ll cover what to do if you’re involved in a car accident, how to get in touch with your insurer afterwards and ways you can help to speed up the claims process.
+In this guide we’ll cover what to do if you’re involved in a car accident, how to get in touch with your insurer afterwards and ways you can help speed up the claims process.

 What to do if you’re in an accident

 The first thing to do after an accident is to make sure that yourself and any others involved are not injured or in any danger.

 Once any safety concerns have been dealt with, it’s time to focus your attention on gathering details and evidence from the crash.

 To help make the claim process go as smoothly as possible, make sure that you:

 - Swap names and contact details with any other parties (this includes passengers, witnesses, or anyone whose property was damaged)